Budapest - Saba

 Al-Sharjabi affirmed Yemen's keenness to support the Palestinian people in various issues, including water and environmental issues.

 For his part, the Palestinian minister reviewed the challenges faced by the Palestinian water sector, which in its entirety result from the Israeli occupation policy aimed at depriving the Palestinian people of their rights to water and for various uses, including drinking water.

-FM discusses with US diplomat latest developments in Yemen
+FM discusses with Norwegian latest developments in Yemen

 Up to 571 billion YR customs revenues in 2021

 Al-Qusaibi: Houthis' skills as landmines-makers seriously developing

 Eryani calls for real pressure on Houthi militia to release Intisar Al Hammadi